katsowka/Harry_Potter_Characters_Quiz/my_notes.md

 # My Notes

 TO DO NEXT:
-- check out gameplay from work wEmma
+- check out gameplay from work wEmma, update
 - plan and make leaderboard:
   - use pandas too cumbersome when adding rows - just csv as before, or try numpy?
   - is leaderboard.csv needed? (in addition to scores.csv)